qonto/prometheus-rds-exporter/README.md

     aws iam create-policy --policy-name ${IAM_POLICY_NAME} --policy-document file:///tmp/prometheus-rds-exporter.policy.json
     ```

-1. Attach IAM role to your EKS cluster
+1. Create and attach an IAM role to your EKS cluster

-    eksctl will create an IAM role and a Kubernetes Service account
+    [eksctl](https://eksctl.io) will create an IAM role and a Kubernetes Service account

     ```bash
     EKS_CLUSTER_NAME=default # Replace with your EKS cluster name